-This report was developed by a multidisciplinary team from the Quality business unit at Ontario Health.
+This report was developed by a multidisciplinary team from Health Quality Ontario.
 The clinical epidemiologist was Christine Lee, the primary health economist was Xuanqian Xie, the secondary health economist was Lindsey Falk, the health economics associate was Jennifer Guo, the patient and public partnership analyst was David Wells, and the medical librarian was Melissa Walter.